 Scotland's largest Healthboard will soon be recruiting 75 young people aged between 16 and 24 years into a wide range of full time work based training programmes with the guarantee of a permanent contract of employment on successful completion of the programme.

 Entry requirements vary for each post and will range from National 4 qualifications or their equivalent up to Higher’s or equivalent.

 What will be recruiting for this year?

-We anticipate that our opportunities will include apprenticeships in the following areas:
+We anticipate that our opportunities for 2017 will include apprenticeships in the following areas:

 Why choose an NHSGGC Apprenticeship?

 We believe that our apprenticeship opportunities offer young people an outstanding start to their working life.
 We offer nationally recognised qualifications up to HNC level or equivalent (SCQF Level 7), paid work experience and on-the-job training from day one.

 Our trainees start on a minimum salary of £16,000 per year and have access to all the benefits available to NHS Staff.
 This includes 27 days paid annual leave, 8 paid public holidays per year and enrolment in the NHS Pension Scheme.